 This sporting goods co-op consistently ranked in the top 10 companies for employee engagement, with some of the most passionate and happy employees out there.
 An REI Employee Engagement Index reports that 92% of employees go beyond what is required to help REI succeed and that only 18% of employees were seriously considering leaving REI at that time.

 One of REI’s biggest efforts to improve the employee experience is through their “company campfire”.
 This initiative was launched to improve two-way communication between upper management and store clerks.
-REI also supports their employees through offering various efforts and benefits.
-Employees get an additional two days off throughout per year to “go outside and get inspired”, as well as third day off, when REI closes all of its stores on Black Friday for their employees.
+REI also supports its employees by offering various efforts and benefits.
+Employees get an additional two days off throughout per year to “go outside and get inspired”, as well as the third day off when REI closes all of its stores on Black Friday for their employees.

 In addition to making their cast members industry experts, Sephora provides them the most cutting edge technology to use in store.
 From ColorIQ (their digital shade finder) to handheld registers, cast members are using world-class tech as often as they use a makeup brush, which makes their jobs easier and more enjoyable.
 This is key, especially when you consider that 93% of Millennials consider up-to-date technology as one of the most important aspects of their workplace.